 Dr. Peter Frank

-Dr. Peter Frank is the Jesse Helms Center Free Enterprise Fellow and a professor of economics at Wingate University, where he chairs the BB&T Program on the Moral Foundations of Free Enterprise.
+Dr. Peter Frank is the Jesse Helms Center Free Enterprise Fellow and Dean of the School of Business at Wingate University, where he chairs the BB&T Program on the Moral Foundations of Free Enterprise.
 He is a member of the Southern Economic Association, the Society for Development of Austrian Economics, and the Association for Research on Nonprofit Organizations and Voluntary Actions.
 In 2011, he received a Fulbright Scholar grant to teach and study economics at the Academy of Economic Studies in Chisinau, Moldova.
-Dr. Drank received his BA and MS in economics from Grove City College and the University of North Carolina at Charlotte, respectively and his Ph.D. in public policy from George Mason University.
+Dr. Frank received his BA and MS in economics from Grove City College and the University of North Carolina at Charlotte, respectively and his Ph.D. in public policy from George Mason University.
+Dr. Frank recently has played a key role in the development of www.freeenterprisenow.org, our new online free enterprise curriculum.
 Dr. Frank’s blog can be read at www.FrankEconomics.com.

 Summary: Researchers from multiple disciplines have investigated the impact of family breakdown on society.
 The effects on children have garnered attention as research examines the psychological impact of one versus two parent families, the incidence of teenage pregnancy, juvenile crime rates, a drop off in educational attainment, and declining birthrates in advanced industrial countries.
 Additional research indicates family breakdown has economic consequences in terms of increased poverty which often manifests in significantly lower income for female single-headed households.
 While both the definition of marriage and family and the economic impact of family breakdown remain fundamental policy issues, two principal questions require further consideration: